 Hive extractor limitations

-The Hive extractor does not support all Hive statements, specifically these:
+Cloudera Navigator extractor for Hive does not support all Hive statements, specifically these:

 - Table-generating functions